Progressive supranuclear palsy progresses faster and results in more severe muscle rigidity and disability than Parkinson disease.

 The basal ganglia are collections of nerve cells located deep within the brain.
 They include the following:

-Symptoms of progressive supranuclear palsy usually begin after age 40.
+Symptoms of progressive supranuclear palsy usually begin after age 60 but may begin as early as age 40.

 Muscles become rigid, and movements are slow.
 Walking is unsteady, with a tendency to fall backward.
 Speaking and swallowing are difficult.